 - Show Numerical FPS in Framemeter History—This will add the numerical FPS values to the graph in the Dock, with the maximum achieved frame rate shown in the parenthesis.

-- Show Quartz Status—This option will display the status of OS X’s Quartz renderer in the Dock.
+- Show Quartz Status—This option will display the status of macOS’s Quartz renderer in the Dock.

 How to access advanced GPU options in Quartz Debug